Baystone Bank Farm Campsite

 With miles of pristine beaches just 5 minutes away this area offers a multitude of things to do, from simply getting out into the countryside, castles with huge gardens to explore, joining us here for a ride out with the UK's only British Horse Society Approved Heavy Horse Riding Centre 'Cumbrian Heavy Horses', or simply relax on site, listen to the burbling stream which runs through the site, get the BBQ going, and enjoy the tranquillity!

 Be it camping, glamping in the bell tents or booking to stay in our own unique 'The Roundhouse accommodation, or a stay with your motor home or caravan we can cater for your requirements!
 We have a special area, 'The Orchard' for private bookings, which is fenced separately and is secure - ideal for groups.

-We have toilet and shower facilities, washing facilities, a small shop and fire pits / a BBQ available on request.
-Dogs are welcome as long as they are kept on leads due to the farms horses and other animals.
+- Dogs are welcome as long as they are kept on leads at all times due to the farms horses and other animals.